ezinne-chukwueke/customer-analytics-revenue-dashboard/README.md

 ## 📌 Project Overview

-This project showcases an interactive Excel dashboard developed to analyze customer demographics, revenue trends, shopping behavior, and payment preferences.
-The dashboard transforms transactional data into meaningful business insights that support data-driven decision-making.
+This project presents an interactive, business-focused customer analytics dashboard built in Excel to evaluate customer demographics, revenue performance, shopping behavior, and payment preferences.
+The analysis was designed to answer key business questions and support data-driven decision-making through actionable insights and recommendations.

 ---